amnn/typed-geomlab-report/report.md

 Similarly, by describing tuples as composed of $(:)$ and $[\,]$, we could not describe discriminative unions of different sized tuples, whilst in MR, the issue is dispensed with by making tuples an indivisible construct, with a distinct ``tuple constructor'' for each size.
 Multi-arity functions are modelled by functions accepting tuples, in turn.

 Types in MR are represented by a system of inequalities, fed to a constraint solver.
 Aiken and Wimmers\ \cite{aiken1993type} extend this idea by generalising HM, replacing equality constraints --- $\tau_1 = \tau_2$ --- resolved by unification, with subset constraints --- $\tau_1\subseteq\tau_2$.
 Their system introduces unions, intersections and a notion similar to negation.
-These extra constructs furnish it with principle types for every typable term that are at least as (if not more) general than the types produced by Hindley--Milner.
+These extra constructs furnish it with principal types for every typable term that are at least as (if not more) general than the types produced by Hindley--Milner.
 For example, the function:

 ```
 define twice(f, x) = f(f(x));